SeisComP/main/apps/processing/scautoloc/descriptions/scautoloc.rst

 with even spacing of ~5° with additional points at greater depths where deep-focus events are known to occur.

 Station configuration file
 ==========================

 The station configuration file contains lines consisting of network code, station code, usage flag (0 or 1) and maximum nucleation distance.
-A usage flag of 1 indicates the station shall be used by scautoloc.
+Using a flag of 1 indicates the station shall be used by scautoloc.
 If it shall not be used, 0 must be specified here.
 The maximum nucleation distance is the distance (in degrees) from the station up to which this station may contribute